RaiBP/cell-estimator/readme.md

-# Group 06 - Cell estimator
+# Cell Estimator: A Web-Platform for Blood Cell Segmentation, Classification and Active Learning

-Welcome to the project page of Group06.
-Our project is called Cell estimator.
+Welcome to the project page of Group06 of the Applied Machine Learning course at the Technical University of Munich (TUM), Summer Semester 2023.
+Our project is called Cell Estimator.
 Our website offers blood cell segmentation, classification and relabeling functionality.

 ## Running the web application locally